jblueberry/jblueberry.github.io/content/posts/pmmc.md

 After discussing the behavior of acceptors, let's talk about the behavior of replicas.
 Replicas still accept decisions, which need to contain at least the slot number and slot content.
 In theory, replicas will blindly accept decisions because Paxos' safety guarantees that the same slot number cannot have two different contents selected, and therefore, there will not be two different decisions for the same slot number.
 Hence, when a replica receives a decision, it simply needs to set the corresponding slot's status to "chosen".

+## Execution

+Next, let's talk about how to execute slots with a slot map.